 'You have your own helmet?' he asked, attempting to outgrin the Cheshire cat.
 'Wow!
 That's great.
 Can you ... do you ride a bike?'

 'I've passed my test,' I said.
 'But I don't even own a scooter.'

 'Perfect, yeah, er, great, excellent.
-Saturday, at ten past twelve, I won't forget,' he promised, bouncing excitedly on his toes.
+Saturday, after noon, I won't forget,' he promised, bouncing excitedly on his toes.
 'I'll just come here, okay?'